 There is so much to do in Serpentine National Park, it’s not just the enclosed forests, amazing Serpentine River valley, panoramic views over the Swan Costal Plan, stunning rock pools, woodlands and granite outcrops that attract visitors.
 The Park is also swarming with wildlife with some 70 of 100 bird species known in the area visiting the Park.
 It is also not unusual to have kangaroos come and check out what’s for lunch when you’re sitting down to a picnic (don’t worry they’re usually pretty tame).
 You can also go for some incredible bush walks, in particular the Kitty’s Gorge Walk, and spot echidnas, mardo, quenda, brushtail possums, wallabies and maybe even a quokka if you’re super super lucky.

 Serpentine National Park is so easy to get to, only 50 minutes away from Perth and accessible from Falls Road, located just next to Serpentine Falls Park Home and Tourist Village.
-So go ahead and spend your day exploring the magnificent surrounds and return to relax and unwind in your cabin or on your caravan or camp site.
+So go ahead and spend your day exploring the magnificent surrounds and return to relax and unwind in your cabin or on your caravan site.
 We can’t wait for you to experience this magical part of WA!

 We stayed in a unit with the one bedroom and queen bed in the living area.
 Very clean good size units, reverse air con very good in freezing temps.
 Park is very well maintained.
 Service station close.
 Really enjoyed our stay.